What are hate incidents and hate crime

 The law that can be used to deal with hate crime and hate incidents comes from:

-- common law such as breach of the peace, assault, vandalism
+- common law - such as breach of the peace, assault and vandalism

-- statute law from both UK and Scottish Acts of Parliament that go back as far as 1986.
+- statute law - from UK and Scottish acts of parliament.

 What can you do

-You can report what happened to the police.
-More about how to report a hate crime.
+If you think there's been a hate incident or hate crime, you can report what happened to the police.
+Read more about how to report a hate crime.

-You can do this if you are a friend, neighbour, family member, support worker or simply a passer-by.
-Even if the victim does not want to report the incident you can.
+You can do this if you're a friend, neighbour, family member, support worker or simply a passer-by.
+You can report the incident even if the victim doesn't want to.